 Short version: buy this if you want a working starting point tonight and you'd rather pay $97 than spend your weekend re-learning webhook bullshit.

-Get the current pack for $97 before Batch 2 raises it →The email triage bot alone reclaims ~45 min/day.
+Get the current pack for $97 →The email triage bot alone reclaims ~45 min/day.
 That's 16+ hours a month.
 At even a low hourly value, this can pay for itself fast.

 Fastest starting points: email triage if your inbox is a mess, missed-lead alerts if you reply too slowly, content repurposing if publishing keeps slipping.